 Over the past ten years, we have provided individual tuition and tuition in groups of two.
 During this time, we have discovered that the child who has individual tuition, progresses at a much faster rate than those in a group.
-Learning music in a group situation hinders your child's ability to progress.
-We strongly encourage individual tuition.
 In one-on-one tuition, the instrumental music teacher is only focused on your child's needs.
 Time is not divided among other students because your child is the only one in the lesson.

-For the 2023 school year, students involved in the Emmaus College Instrumental Program:
+For the 2025 school year, students involved in the Emmaus College Instrumental Program:

-- ☐ Are required to pay \$40 for individual lessons - Are required to pay \$30 per person for a group of two - Music lessons are of half an hour duration - Lesson fees will be sent out at the beginning of each term - Parents are required to pay all lesson fees as indicated payment will be due 14 days after the invoice is issued.
-If you have any problem with payment, please contact your instrumental music teacher.
-Lesson fee arrangements are between the parents and the instrumental music teacher - If your payment is not made on time, lessons will be cancelled until full payment is made.
-You may make prior arrangements with your music teacher if necessary. - All accounts must be settled by the end of term. - Your instrumental teacher must follow the above fees and conditions.
+- Are required to pay \$42 for individual lessons. - Are required to pay \$30 per person for a group of two. - Music lessons are half an hour duration. - Lesson fees will be sent out at the beginning of each term. - Parents are required to pay all lesson fees as indicated payment will be due 14 days after the invoice is issued.
+If there is any problem with payment, please contact the instrumental music teacher.
+Lesson fee arrangements are between the parents and the instrumental music teacher. - If payment is not made on time, lessons will be cancelled until full payment is made.
+Prior arrangements may be made with your music teacher if necessary. - All accounts must be settled by Week 8 of each term. - The instrumental teacher will follow the above fees and conditions.